h1w4y/CTFnotes/vulnhub_wallaby.md

 The designed route is to use sudo/vi to get shell.
 Instead I tried to get waldo out so I could assume his nickname:

-try blocking traffic to ircd until irc sessions time out add an iptables rule, wait for irc sessions to timeout, then remove the blocking rule to ircd and see if you can connect and take the waldo nick this works, but unfortunately the irc bot (sopel bot) times out and never reconnects.  the bot service is started by /etc/init.d/sopel
+* try blocking traffic to ircd until irc sessions time out (see IP Tales Reference Section)[### IP Tables Command Reference]
+* add an iptables rule
+* wait for irc sessions to timeout
+* then remove the blocking rule to ircd
+* see if you can connect and take the waldo nick

+this works, but unfortunately the irc bot (sopel bot) times out and never reconnects.  the bot service is started by `/etc/init.d/sopel`

 so at this point i’m kind of stuck on the IRC path, and i want to restart the VM.
-so I used the other allowable sudo command, vi, to move the tmux irc startup script in waldo’s home directory
+so I used the other allowable sudo command, `vi`, to move the `tmux` irc startup script in waldo’s home directory
 ```
 User www-data may run the following commands on ubuntu:
     (waldo) NOPASSWD: /usr/bin/vim /etc/apache2/sites-available/000-default.conf